 – cashmere or mohair

-- Bamboo, silk, tencel, viscose and even linen – work also well in combination or mixed with the above
+– Bamboo, silk, tencel, viscose and even linen – in combination or mixed with the above

-- Thin merino tights or long johns under jeans if the temperature drops under -10.
+– Thin merino tights or long johns under jeans if the temperature drops.
 Above that, you’re usually okay, unless you spend a long time outdoors.
 Lindex has a very nice and affordable line of everyday light merino undergarments, for outdoor sports or extremely cold days I recommend Devold from the specialised outdoor stores.

 – The Heattec line from Uniqlo is very popular, their ultra-warm underlayers are great in deep winter temperatures.

-The Right Coat: You will need a proper winter coat.
-If you stay in Southern Finland, I recommend a mid-heavyweight coat, which should get you through the worst of winter here, and I suggest going up a size so you can layer accordingly, which should also be sufficient for a trip up North or when temperatures drop significantly.
+– You will need a proper winter coat.
+If you stay in Southern Finland, I recommend a mid-heavyweight coat, which should get you through the worst of winter here, and I suggest going up a size, so you can layer accordingly, which should also be sufficient for a trip up North or when temperatures drop significantly.

 – A good winter coat is an investment, and it’s worth your while and a total game-changer.
 Invest in a good brand and good materials, once you’re no longer cold, winter is actually not bad.